 He had to do it.
 He had to.
 Because there was no way he could go on living like this.
 There was no way he could continue living this hollow shell of an existence—not when he knew what it felt like to have the very depths of his soul infected with life.
 And that was what Harry had done to him, wasn't it?
 He'd infected him—spread this disease throughout Draco's mind and body and made it impossible to exist without the parasite of his love.

 He couldn't move forward like this.
 He wasn't strong enough.

 He'd never been the selfless hero.

-Lightning ripped through the clouds, a blinding white flashing over the graveyard before falling into darkness once more.
-With a shuddering breath Draco raised the knife and pressed the blade to his wrist.
+Lightning ripped through the clouds, a blinding white flashing over the graveyard for a brilliant moment before darkness reclaimed its throne.
+With a shuddering breath, Draco raised the knife and pressed the blade to his wrist.
 His skin prickled where the thin edge of bone sat, perched against a pulsing vein.

 "Harry," Draco whispered the name softly, letting his eyes fall shut as magic rippled around him.
 "I love you."